 As you can see from the pictures, both at the top and above, the view from the room was outstanding.
-While there are plenty of hotels on River Street which offer convenience to the bars and the river front, this hotel offers a much more central location for exploring the squares and streets of the historic district as well as proximity to some of Savannah’s more foodie restaurants.
+While there are plenty of hotels on River Street that offer convenience to the bars and the riverfront, this hotel offers a much more central location for exploring the squares and streets of the historic district as well as proximity to some of Savannah’s more foodie restaurants.

 Walking the Streets of Savannah

 Upon arriving in Savannah, we promptly got walking.
 The city is very pedestrian-friendly.
 Indeed, bipedal locomotion is one of the best ways to see one of the main attractions of the city: the squares.

 There are 22 squares (small parks) situated throughout the city.
 Each square houses some measure of history of the city, whether a monument of some kind, a fountain or just the name of someone of import to Savannah’s history.
 It is also home to a great many live oak trees, draped eternally in Spanish moss, which give Savannah so much charm.

 The squares are typically surrounded by historic homes and buildings.
 In fact, you cannot help but trip over history and culture in downtown Savannah, whether it is the home of author Flannery O’Conner or the monument to Methodist founder John Wesley, who was a minister for the Church of England here in the 1700s.

 We took a southerly route, meandering square to square, following a walking tour we found online all the way down to Forysth Park and then on to dinner.